dulacp/Accountant/README.md

 > In the beginning God created man, and the costs followed afterwards.

-This project is a concrete application that used the [django-accounting](https://github.com/dulaccc/django-accounting) application.
+This project is a concrete integration of the [django-accounting](https://github.com/dulaccc/django-accounting) application.
 It is ready to be deployed on Heroku, but you can deploy on which provider you want.